 - If you want to use the recurve bow the way it was used before, then you’re a traditional archer.
 It means you generally prefer not using a sight or a stabilizer, but you want to keep it simple with your rests and plungers.

 - If it’s for hunting, then you’ll need a more powerful bow.

 - You’ll want to buy a durable one that has a comfortable grip, can resist temperature changes, has flexible limbs, and has strings of high quality.

-- To save you a lot of money and time, opt for recurve bows made by the trusted brands in the industry.
+- To save you a lot of money and time, opt for ones made by the trusted brands in the industry.

 - The top manufacturers of recurve bows are: Samick Sports, Martin Archery, Bear Archery, PSE Archery, Hoyt, Black Widow Bows, The Great Plains, and Predator Bows.

 - The longer the bow, the more accurate and farther your shots get.